Victorcorcos/liero-hacks/graphics/README.md

-# Liero Graphics Tutorials 🏗️
+# Liero Graphics 🎨

 Here you can find some tutorials regarding how to manage the Liero graphics!

-The Gimp software is recommended, but some people managed to use Photoshop for the same purpose.
+The [Gimp](https://www.gimp.org/) software is recommended, but some people managed to use Photoshop for the same purpose.

-@pilaf created [this awesome introduction tutorial](https://github.com/pilaf/liero-palettes) that is a perfect start to manage Liero palletes, maps and sprites using Gimp.
+@pilaf created [this awesome introduction tutorial](https://github.com/pilaf/liero-palettes).
+A perfect start to manage Liero palletes, maps and sprites using [Gimp](https://www.gimp.org/).

-# Sprites Tutorial ⛑️
+## Brief Explanation 🎯

 WebLiero has the `mod.json` and the `sprites.wlsprt` file: